edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_7.md

     - Topology: ![](../../../../../assets/images/ccna/lesson7/lesson7_ospf_1.jpg)
     - 3 steps to find the OSPF cost !
         - Step 1: Find all outgoing interfaces (i.e only factoring in `s0/0/0` & `g0/1`).
 Do not calculate `g0/0` please
-        - Step 2: Vertify the bandwith values with `sh int s0/0/0` & `sh int g0/0`
+        - Step 2: Vertify the bandwith values with `sh int s0/0/0` & `sh int g0/0`.

             - We're interested in the `BW` value!

-            - Summary of `sh int s0/0/0`
+            - Summary of `sh int s0/0/0` is the following :D.
             -
             ```text
             Serial0/0/0 is up, line protocol is up